 You can use the thumb rule and allocate two liters for every day you will be out there.
 Things can be easier if there are refilling options along the way, you can carry just enough for a day or two.
 Just find how far apart the towns and train stations are.

 Backpacking is fun especially when you bring close friends along but the water problem can negate the fun.
 Do all the research you can about your route to understand the terrain and mark all the possible restocking spots.

 Camping is a pretty old culture among people around the world.
 The amount of water to bring to these camping trips is however an area they have never quite grasped.
 Some people will attest to spending different amounts of water to perform similar tasks on their different trips.

-Understanding the amount of water adults and kids consume can be a good start in calculating the amount to bring along.
+Understanding the number of water adults and kids consume can be a good start in calculating the amount to bring along.
 Remember to store your water in different containers to spread the risk of leakage and spilling.